AlessandroCaroti/DV_finalProject/README.md

     <li> The group of linecharts for the <a href="https://github.com/AlessandroCaroti/DV_finalProject/blob/main/project/Charts/anomaliesRecords.js"> anomalies record</a>;</li>
     <li> The linechart of <a href="https://github.com/AlessandroCaroti/DV_finalProject/blob/main/project/Charts/anomaliesRecords.js"> seasonal changes</a>;</li>
 </ul>
-Then, in the file <i> support_charts.js </i> there are all the function to load all the chart and update them whenever the data changes. <i> UltilsCharts.js</i> contains the common utility function for all the charts.

 <br/>